-U.S. Customs and Border Protection (CBP) of the Department of Homeland Security will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: NAFTA Regulations and Certificate of Origin (CBP Forms 434, 446, and 447).
-CBP is proposing that this information collection be extended with a change to the burden hours.
-There is no change to the information collected.
+U.S. Customs and Border Protection (CBP) of the Department of Homeland Security will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act: NAFTA Regulations and Certificate of Origin.
+CBP is proposing that this information collection be extended with no change to the burden hours or to the information collected.
 This document is published to obtain comments from the public and affected agencies.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT: